SystemsApproach/ops/control.rst

 * `description`: A human-readable description, used to store additional context about the object.
 * `display-name`: A human-readable name that is shown in the GUI.

-As these fields are common to all models, we omit from the per-model descriptions that follow.
-Note that in the model-specific details that follow, we use upper case to denote a model (e.g., `Enterprise`) and lower case to denote a field within a model (e.g., `enterprise`).
+As these fields are common to all models, we omit them from the per-model descriptions that follow.
+Note that we use upper case to denote a model (e.g., `Enterprise`) and lower case to denote a field within a model (e.g., `enterprise`).

 5.3.1 Enterprises
 ~~~~~~~~~~~~~~~~~